Your Training

 - Objective: To discuss progress.

-- Assessment of the course and the program in general: Are the objectives achieved?
+- Assessment of the course and the programme in general: Are the objectives achieved?
 Are the activities enjoyable and useful?
 Do you have any particular problems or preferences?